MaisonetteWorld/slate/source/index.html.md

 | line_item[variant_id] *required* | Specify the variant id |
 | line_item[quantity] *required* | Specify the quantity requested, must be greater than 0 |
 | line_item[vendor_id] *required* | Specify the vendor id, from the price chosen |
-| token  | Specify the spree_api_key here if there is one.
-Calls to this endpoint without a it will \
-                         create an order with a nil user |